Carolyne1063/Client-Health-Information-Management-System/frontend/chims/README.md

    ng serve -o
    ```

+## How to login into the system
+Email: admin@example.com
+Password: admin

 **Search Functionality**:
 You can search for patients by first name or last name directly in the UI!